CordetG/chomp/README.md

 # This was funny
 ... iterators are lazy and do nothing unless consumed
+# Bad Joke: Sounds like clippy has a new philosophy -- eat the lazy <_> that do nothing.
 ```

 Once I fixed the for-loop after realizing I overcomplicated things, go-figure, I tested the printing of the hashset and it did not turn out as expected.
 I understand that hashsets print in an arbitrary order, so that was not the concern.